-- Is admissibility decidable for IPC?
+- ▶ Is admissibility decidable for IPC?
 RYBAKOV gave a first postive answer in 1984.
-He also showed: - admissible rules do not have a finite basis; - gave a semantic criterion for admissibility. - Admissibility in intuitionistic logic can also be reduced to admissibility in Grz using the Gödel-translation. - IEMHOFF 2001: there exists a recursively enumerable set of rules as a basis.
+He also showed: - admissible rules do not have a finite basis; - gave a semantic criterion for admissibility. - Admissibility in intuitionistic logic can also be reduced to admissibility in Grz using the Gödel-translation. - ▶ IEMHOFF 2001: there exists a recursively enumerable set of rules as a basis. - Without proof, we mention that the rule below gives a singleton basis for the modal logic S5.